airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 ![Dapp Interface changing step 11](./images/build-dapp-interface/dapp-11.gif "Dapp Interface changing step 11")

+> Let me remind you that the finished code for this tutorial is in [this](https://github.com/positivecrash/wscool21-ui-dapp) repository.
+And let's shift to the next steps :)

 ## Datalog

-Lets start with fixing UI elements that already known in dapp: buttons (same as we did for 'Faucet', but with different props).
+Start with fixing UI elements that already known in dapp: buttons (same as we did for 'Faucet', but with different props).

 Than I will wrap these element in `<fieldset>` to separate them by meaning.
 And write my own styles for fieldset and input elements.